Gastric Sleeve Complications

 A gastric sleeve leak is a serious and feared complication that can occur after gastric sleeve surgery.

 A gastric sleeve leak is a hole that develops along the surgical line of division on the stomach early after surgery (typically first 6-8 weeks) before complete healing has occurred.
 A gastric sleeve leak can result in a serious infection, the need for subsequent procedures/operations, and a prolonged hospital stay.

 The good news about gastric sleeve leaks is that they are largely preventable with good surgical technique.* The bad news is that preventing leaks is easier said than done, and not all surgeons are equally successful at preventing leaks.*

-Currently, the average leak rate for gastric sleeve surgery is probably around 1-1.5% (see table below).* This, however, is not the leak rate for all gastric sleeve surgeons.
+Currently, the average leak rate for gastric sleeve surgery is somewhere in the 1-2.4%(see table below) range.* This, however, is not the leak rate for all gastric sleeve surgeons.
 Some surgeons achieve lower leak rates than the average, and some achieve higher leak rates than the average.*